 One can't mention "Mega Man" and "Dark Fic" in a single sentence without thinking of The Protomen first.

 Mega Man X, being a Darker and EdgierSequel Series, has a lot of potential for dark fics, considering that most of the enemies are driven insane by a virus, there's a near genocidal war going on and Zero's .
 Darkfics usually center on torture/rape by Mavericks, fanatic between humans and reploids (usually where reploids are badly mistreated), and the horrible things that could happen if Zero ever truly went evil.

-Another grim Team Fortress 2 fic, Why The Rainbows Make Me Cry, also has its' fair share of tragic character backgrounds.
+Why The Rainbows Make Me Cry has its' fair share of tragic character backgrounds.
 This time around, the focal character turns out to be the Scout, explaining why he tends to get upset over a certain line of Spy's dialogue... and dear god, the explanation is just heartrending.
-In short, sometimes, it just doesn't pay to be a Karma Houdini.
+Sometimes, it just doesn't pay to be a Karma Houdini.

 Tales of Symphonia is very far toward the idealistic side of the sliding scale, full of bright colors and empowering morals.
 But since almost none of the characters have any living family, the Exspheres that give the protagonists extra power are not only made from human souls, but those souls are implied in some cases to be still conscious, and you have the option of killing the Handsome Lech, the canon seems practically designed to inspire Dark Fic.